memgraph/docs/cypher-manual/reading-existing-data.md

 ```

 The `ORDER BY` sub-clause may come in handy with `SKIP` and/or `LIMIT`
 sub-clauses.
-For example, to get the oldest person you can use the following.
+For example, to get the oldest person you can use the following:

 ```cypher
 MATCH (n :Person) RETURN n ORDER BY n.age DESC LIMIT 1;